 A communication ban has much to do with when someone talks smack during an online game.
 Speaking expletives is usually the cause for this, and it also tends to leave a mute icon on the system as proof.

 We can’t be certain how long a communication ban is for.
-Maybe it temporary or permanent.
+Maybe it is temporary or permanent.
 Contact Xbox to get an idea of what to do.